2019 Women's South American Volleyball Club Championship

-The 2019 Women's South American Volleyball Club Championship is the eleventh official edition of the Women's South American Volleyball Club Championship, played by five teams from February, 19 to February 23, 2019, in Belo Horizonte, Minas Gerais, Brazil.
+The 2019 Women's South American Volleyball Club Championship was the eleventh official edition of the Women's South American Volleyball Club Championship, played by five teams from February, 19 to February 23, 2019, in Belo Horizonte, Minas Gerais, Brazil.

 Minas Tênis Clube won its second consecutive and overall title, and qualified for the 2019 FIVB Volleyball Women's Club World Championship.
 The Brazilian middle blocker Carol Gattaz was elected the competition MVP.